Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Peregian Beach - Marcus Beach has 14 active public transport stops.
-These are served by buses on two routes, offering a total of 260 weekly passenger trips.
-Residents' average distance to the nearest stop is 286 meters.
+These are served by buses operating along two routes, offering a total of 260 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average located 286 meters from the nearest stop.

-Service frequency is 37 trips per day across all routes, equating to about 18 weekly trips per stop.
+Service frequency averages 37 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport